Africans and Africa in the Bible

 Truly amazing....an essential read for anyone interested in knowing the place of Africans and Africa in the Bible.
 An inspiring, eye-opening, and stimulating book for this time when Christianity is the fastest growing religion in Africa. —Daniel Bourdanné, General Secretary, International Fellowship of Evangelical Students (IFES)

-Welch's chronology of Africans in Scripture and the role they play give credence to the notion that God has a special mission in world evangelization for Africans and calls on us to fulfill it at home and abroad.
 This work is as enlightening as it is encouraging, for it is a great feeling for a people to see themselves in God's Holy Scriptures, for them to realize they are not alienated or despised but active participants in God's plan for the world.
-Africans and Africa in the Bible makes a substantial contribution to academic discourse and is poised to offer additional impetus that would whet African readers' appetite for God's Word. —Lawrence Darmani, Author and publisher, Step Publishers, Ghana
+Africans and Africa in the Bible is poised to offer additional impetus that would whet African readers' appetite for God's Word. —Lawrence Darmani, Author and publisher, Step Publishers, Ghana

 In this wonderful book, Tim Welch helps us to understand how Africa played a significant role in the story of God's people.
 It provides the foundation on which Africa continued to shape Christian thought during the first Millennium. —Mouneer Hanna Anis, former Bishop of the Episcopal/Anglican Diocese of Egypt with North Africa and the Horn of Africa, Archbishop of Alexandria